yalexhwang/twitter-clone/README.md

 A Twitter-like website with responsive layout, developed using Python with Flask, MySQL.

-<link>www.yalexhwang.com/bbalf</link>

-##Technologies & Frameworks
+## Technologies & Frameworks
 - HTML
-- CSS/SASS
-  - Compass
+- CSS, SASS, Compass
 - Jinja2
 - MySQL

-##Functionalities
+## Functionalities
 - Create an account, sign in/out
-- My Page
+- Access my tweets and account information on My Page
-- Main Page (tweet-stream)
+- Access an updating stream of latest tweets on landing page
-- Voting options (up or down) on tweets
+- Vote up or down on a tweet on the stream

-##What I learned
-- **enctype** To save a user's profile photo, on a POST request, I changed the encoding type from the default `application/x-www-form-urlencoded` to `multipart/form-data`.